jdicarlantonio/CloudMusic/README.md

 python3 server.py
 ```

-* CloudSound - Audio playback located in AudioEngine/ directory of the project.
+* CloudMusic - Audio playback located in AudioEngine/ directory of the project.
 First cd into the directory and make the executable on the device.
 ```
 make build CPU=armhf CONFIG=Release
 ```